netguru/BlueSwift/Readme.md

 For more advanced usage check out documentation page at: https://netguru.github.io/BlueSwift/.<br/>
-Also feel free to check example project bundled with this repository! 👩🏼‍🏫 👨🏼‍🏫
+Also feel free to check example project bundled with this repository! 👩🏼‍🏫 👨🏼‍🏫 It's a complete app that allows connection and sending text messages between two iPhones.

 ## 🛠 Dependency management: